heisdanielade/heisdanielade/README.md

 I’m [**Daniel**](https://www.linkedin.com/in/heisdanielade/), a backend developer with hands-on experience in software QA testing.

-Currently, I am a final year Computer Science and Econometrics student in Poland.
+Currently, I am a final year Computer Science and Econometrics student.

 Want to get in touch? send me an _[email](mailto:danieladeofficial@gmail.com)_.